- About Us

 Here in Liverpool we had our very own inspiration, Lady Jean Stoddart, who was already heavily involved with Alder Hey Hospital.
 Lady Stoddart, seeing exactly how much difference to recovery could be made by having a child’s parents very close by, approached McDonalds UK and the RMH Charities organisation, about building a house at Alder Hey.

 Lady Stoddart became the Chair of the Alder Hey Family House Trust and was our President for many years until her death in February 2018.
 With funding provided initially by the Alder Hey 75th Birthday Appeal, Ronald McDonald House Liverpool (Mac House as it is affectionately known by our families) opened its doors on 7th May 1993, with just 26 bedrooms.

 In October 2011 15 family apartments were opened thanks to a £1m donation from actor and comedian, Ricky Tomlinson and £500,000 raised by families.
-These apartments provide a lounge, bedroom, bathroom and kitchen facilities, offering privacy and a degree of “normality via their own front door at a time when things cannot quite be ever “normal” in terms of family life.
+These apartments provide a lounge, bedroom, bathroom and kitchen facilities, offering privacy and a degree of normality via their own front door.

-Our small team of 10 staff are a hugely dedicated bunch of people, aided by wonderful volunteers, all working to keep families together as a child goes through treatment at the hospital.
+Our team of staff are a hugely dedicated bunch of people, aided by wonderful volunteers, all working to keep families together as a child goes through treatment at the hospital.